qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 instructions for classical computations on atomic data types, including integer and floating-point arithmetics.
 The behavior in the case of an overflow or underflow may be undefined.
-All LLVM instructions that must be available to support an extended Adapative Profile including classical computations are listed in the section on [classical instructions](#classical-instructions).
+All LLVM instructions that must be available to support an extended Adaptive Profile including classical computations are listed in the section on [classical instructions](#classical-instructions).

 Which data types are used in classical computations as part of an extended Adaptive Profile must be indicated in the form of [module flags](#module-flags-metadata).
-The module flag(s) specifically also include information about the bitwith(s) of the used data type(s).
-It is the responsiblity of the backend to reject the program if any of the used data types or widths thereof are not supported.
+The module flag(s) specifically also include information about the bitwidth(s) of the used data type(s).
+It is the responsibility of the backend to reject the program if any of the used data types or widths thereof are not supported.

 Support for a classical data type implies that local variables of that data type may exist at any point in the program.
-Specifically, it is then also permitted to pass such variables as arguments to QIS functions, runtime functions, or [IR functions](#bullet-6-ir-defined-functions-and-function-calls) (if available), as illustrated in the [examples](#examples) section.
+Specifically, it is then also permitted to pass such variables as arguments to QIS functions, runtime functions, or IR-defined functions (**Bullet 6**) if available, as illustrated in the [examples](#examples) section.
 Passing constant values of any data type as arguments to QIS and runtime functions is always permitted, regardless of whether classical computations on that data type are supported.

 In addition to local variables, global constants may be defined for any of the supported classical data types.
 Such global constants may be used anywhere in